Information-Geometric Optimization Algorithms: A Unifying Picture via Invariance Principles: CMA-ES, NES, EDAs and PBIL from the IGO Framework

-for different values of $j$, where $m^\ast$ and $C^\ast$ are the mean and covariance matrix computed over the elite sample (with weights $\wi$) as above.
-For CMA we have $j=0$, for IGO-ML we have $j=1$, and for smoothed CEM we have $j=\infty$ (the rightmost term is absent).
-The case $j=2$ corresponds to an \new{update that uses $m^{t+1}$ instead of $m^t$ in \eqref{eq:cmacov} (compare \cite{hansen2006eda})}.
-For $0<\deltat<1$, the larger $j$, the smaller \Ctt.
+for different values of $j$, where $m^\ast$ and $C^\ast$ are the mean and covariance matrix computed over the elite sample (with positive weights $\wi$ summing to one) as above.
+The rightmost term of \refeq{covgeneral} is reminiscent of the so-called rank-one update in CMA-ES (not included in Eq.\;\ref{eq:cmacov}).